NEW BRIEF COMING SOON

 We strongly believe that is much more beneficial, for all of us, to get copies of the magazine distributed, seen by all, and gathering funds for the following issue.
 We appreciate your submission, and we hope that you appreciate our part in publishing it.

-• All submissions should be sent to Noctis Magazine in one file via WeTransfer or Dropbox; ideally to the relevant editor, with a clear indicator that the work is a submission to our next issue.
+• All submissions should be sent to Noctis Magazine in one file via WeTransfer or Dropbox; ideally to the relevant editor, with a clear indicator that the work is a submission to our next issue or online.

-• We need work in proportion to 4000 pixels wide at 300dpi without exception.
+• We need work in proportion to at least 4000 pixels wide at 300dpi without exception.

 • In the e mail please supply all credits, this includes the people who worked on the piece, any models and agencies, and any clothing/product credits that are required.
 As much as we enjoy chasing you for the credits, we would prefer not to.

 • Any extra information you would like included should also be sent through on the same e mail, but we can only guarantee credits will be used should your submission be successful.

 THINGS TO CONSIDER WHEN SUBMITTING

 • The design process from the day of our deadline takes approx. 3 months, assuming that you stick to the guidelines.

 • We cannot guarantee your submission is successful until the day we sign off on the proof copy; as soon as we know, we will let you know.

 • It is our priority to give you a beautiful magazine on time, which we fit around our full time day jobs.
 Please remember that the magazine is entirely self-funded, and the time put in is our own.